Complete type amalgamation for non-standard finite groups: Randomness and Fubini

 A subset $X$ of $\UU^n$ is definable over the parameter set $A$ if there exists a formula $\phi(x_1,\ldots,x_n, y_1, \ldots, y_m )$ and a tuple $a=(a_1,\ldots, a_m)$ in $A$ such that an $n$-tuple $b$ belongs to $X$ if and only if $\phi(b, a)$ holds in $\UU$.
 As usual, we identify a definable subset of $\UU$ with a formula defining it.
 Unless explicitly stated, when we use the word definable, we mean definably possibly with parameters.
 It follows that a subset $X$ is definable over the parameter set $A$ if and only if $X$ is definable (over some set of parameters) and invariant under the action of the group of automorphisms $\mathrm{Aut}(\UU/A)$ of $\UU$ fixing $A$ pointwise.
 The subset $X$ of $\UU$ is type-definable if it is the intersection of a bounded number of definable sets, where bounded means that its size is strictly smaller than the degree of saturation of $\UU$.

-For the applications we will mainly consider the case where the language $\LL$ contains the language of groups and the universe of our ambient model is a group.
+For our applications we will mainly consider the case where the language $\LL$ contains the language of groups and the universe of our ambient model is a group.
 Nonetheless, our model-theoretic setting works as well for an arbitrary definable group, that is, a group whose underlying set and its group law are both definable.

-\begin{definition} A \emph{definably amenable pair} $(G, X)$ consists of a definable group $G$ together with a definable subset $X$ of $G$ such that there is a finitely additive measure $\mu$ on the definable subsets on the subgroup $\sbgp X$ generated by $X$ with $\mu(X)=1$ and which is in addition invariant under left and right translation. \end{definition}
+\begin{definition} A \emph{definably amenable pair} $(G, X)$ consists of an underlying definable group $G$ together with the following data:

+\begin{itemize} \item A definable subset $X$ of $G$; \item The (boolean) ring $\Ring$ of definable sets contained in the subgroup $\sbgp X$ generated by $X$, that is, the subcollection $\Ring$ is closed under finite unions and relative set-theoretic differences; \item A finitely additive measure $\mu$ on $\Ring$ invariant under both left and right translation with $\mu(X)=1$.
+(Note that we require translation invariance under both actions). \end{itemize} \end{definition}

-Note that the subgroup $\sbgp X$ need not be definable, but it is \emph{locally definable}, for the subgroup $\sbgp X$ is a countable union of definable sets of the form where $X_1$ is the definable set $X\cup X\inv\cup \{\mathrm{id}_G\}$.
+Note that the subgroup $\sbgp X$ generated by the subset $X$ need not be definable, but it is \emph{locally definable}, for the subgroup $\sbgp X$ is a countable union of definable sets of the form where $X_1$ is the definable set $X\cup X\inv\cup \{\mathrm{id}_G\}$.
 Furthermore, every definable subset $Y$ of $\sbgp X$ is contained in some finite product $X^{\odot n}$, by compactness and saturation of the ambient model.

+\begin{remark} Model-theoretic compactness implies that the finitely additive measure $\mu$ satisfies Carath\'eodory's criterion, so there exists a unique $\sigma$-additive measure on the $\sigma$-algebra generated by $\Ring$.
+On the other hand, for every definable set $Y$ of $\Ring$ over any set of parameters $C$, the measure $\mu$ extends to a regular Borel finite measure on the Stone space $S_Y(C)$ of complete types over $C$ containing the $C$-definable set $Y$, see \cite[p.
+99]{pSbook}. \end{remark}

+We will denote the above extension of $\mu$ again by $\mu$, though there will be (most likely) Borel sets of infinite measure, as noticed by Massicot and Wagner: